Busting the Myths of Student Loan Forgiveness

 If you have student loans, you’ve no doubt heard about student loan forgiveness.
 You have probably seen ads on TV promising instant ‘student loan relief.’
 Or received mailers from companies telling you they know the ‘secret’ to eliminating your student loans.
 Of course, they’re willing to share that secret – for a hefty price.

 The number of scams involving high-priced student loan debt relief is staggering.
 It’s gotten so bad that last month, Illinois Attorney General Lisa Madigan filed suit against two of these so-called student debt relief companies, charging them with deceptive marketing.
 It’s only a matter of time before other states start cracking down.

 But with student loan debt approaching $1.2 trillion and nearly 7 million student loan borrowers in default, there’s no doubt borrowers need help finding real solutions.
 The hard truth is, there are no magical, instant tricks to make student loans disappear, but there are options that can make forgiveness an achievable goal.

 Take a look at the myths and the facts regarding student loan forgiveness.

 MYTH: All student loan borrowers are entitled to enroll in the ‘Obama Forgiveness Program.’

 FACT: First, there is nothing called the ‘Obama Forgiveness Program’ or ‘Obama Loan Forgiveness.’
-There are a number of federal student loan repayment programs introduced in recent years that offer the potential for loan forgiveness.
+However, there are a number of federal student loan repayment programs that offer the potential for loan forgiveness.
 These plans include: